AlphaLFC/CarND-Advanced-Lane-Lines-P4/README.md

 - When too may bad fits (may lose track), relocate line pixel by blind search;
 - Return averaged good fits over last n records.

-The code implemention can be found in [linefinder4video.py](LaneLineFinder/linefinder4video.py) and Section 6 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).
+The code implementation can be found in [linefinder4video.py](LaneLineFinder/linefinder4video.py) and Section 6 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).

 The [result](project_video_out.mp4) for `project_video.mp4` seems perfect! ^_^